Supportive Strategies for Navigating Life Post-Divorce

 Prioritize Self-Care

-Self-care is crucial during this transitional period.
+Self-care is vital during this transitional period.
 Make time for activities that nourish your body and soul.
 This could include:

 Healthy Eating: Focus on a balanced diet that fuels your body and mind.